4d/docs/docs/WebStudio/web-studio.md

 		IPaddress:HTTPSPort/studio

-	For example, after launching a local web server on port 7080, type this address in your browser to access the 4D WebStudio:
+	For example, after launching a local web server on port 7080, type this address in your browser to access the web studio:

 		localhost:7080/studio